 My parents are both medical doctors, so I’ve always had a natural interest in health and healthy living.
-But it wasn’t until I was introduced to authentic Asian cooking by my Chinese-Malaysian sister-in-law in my late teens that I discovered that healthy food and delicious food could be one in the same.
-This was a revelation to me, and I’ve been hooked on Asian food ever since.
+But it wasn’t until I was introduced to authentic Asian cooking by my Chinese-Malaysian sister-in-law as a teenager that I discovered healthy food could also be delicious — and I’ve been hooked ever since.

-Not long after launching, our website was named as one of the best new websites by Yahoo!, and was selected as a ‘Hot site’ by USA Today.
-This led to the publication of our cookbook The MediterrAsian Way.
-The book received praise from the prestigious Library Journal and was named as one of the best cookbooks of the year by the Santa Barbara News-Press.
+Not long after launching, our site was named as a “Hot Site” by USA Today, and a “New and Notable Site” by Yahoo.
+This led to the publication of our cookbook and lifestyle guide, The MediterrAsian Way.
+The book received a recommendation from the Library Journal, and was named as one of the best cookbooks of the year by Southern California’s oldest daily newspaper, the Santa Barbara News-Press.

-In the years since we started our website there’s been growing interest among scientists and doctors about the health benefits of a MediterrAsian way of eating.
+Since the launch of our website and publication of our book there’s been growing interest among health and nutrition experts about the benefits of the MediterrAsian diet.

-“We suggest that a so-called MediterrAsian diet combining sirtuin-activating foods of the Asian as well as Mediterranean diet may be a promising dietary strategy in preventing chronic diseases, thereby ensuring health and healthy aging,” they wrote.
+The scientists concluded that a MediterrAsian diet combining the polyphenol-rich foods of the Mediterranean diet as well as the Asian diet, “may be a promising dietary strategy in preventing chronic diseases, thereby ensuring health and healthy aging.”

-In 2016 Dr. Mariangela Rondanelli and a team of scientists from the University of Pavia, Italy, conducted a systematic review looking at the benefits of combining Mediterranean and Asian foods to improve cholesterol levels.
-They found that a MediterrAsian diet boosted 'good' HDL cholesterol, and reduced heart disease risk.
-The findings were published in the peer-reviewed journal BioMed Research International.
+A few years later, a team of Italian scientists from the University of Pavia conducted research looking at the benefits of combining Mediterranean and Asian foods to improve cholesterol levels.
+They found that a MediterrAsian diet boosted “good” HDL cholesterol, and reduced heart disease risk.

 The University of Arizona College of Medicine now even offers an accredited course for physicians and dietitians which focuses on the powerful anti-inflammatory and disease-fighting effects of combining traditional Mediterranean and Asian eating practices.

-So, if you want to get healthy and in shape, reduce your risk of chronic disease and live longer — all while enjoying a wide range of delicious foods — we highly recommend you give a MediterrAsian way of eating a go.
+So, if you want to get healthy and in shape, reduce your risk of chronic disease and live longer — all while enjoying a wide range of delicious foods — we highly recommend you adopt a MediterrAsian way of eating.
 Let our site be your guide.
-It’s packed with simple, delicious and nutritious Mediterranean and Asian recipes, lifestyle tips, and lots of other useful resources.
-And if you never want to miss a new recipe don't forget to subscribe.
+It’s packed with simple, delicious and nutritious Mediterranean and Asian recipes, lifestyle tips, and lots of other useful resources to help you live a longer, healthier life.